gaizkadc/network-manager/README.md

 ## User client interface

-**Networking-Client**
+**Networking Client**

-Keep in mind that the System-Model must be running to execute these commands.
+Keep in mind that the `system-model` component must be running to execute these commands.

 -  Add network: